RamseyNjire/coding-challenges-solved-and-explained/Explainers/DataStructures/Array/RamseyNjire/RamseyNjire.md

 ![2DArray](2DArray.svg)

 In this case, we want to access the 4th element in the third row, denoted by the coordinates `(3,4)` in this case.
+The first element in such an arrangement would have the coordinates `(1,1)`.

+So how do we access the address of the 4th element in the third row?